 Do you crave the creamy whipped butter they serve at your local steak house?
-It's very easy to make at home and enjoy on all of your homemade breads and warm dinner rolls.
+It's very easy to make at home and enjoy spread on top of all of your favorite homemade bread or warm dinner rolls.

 The recipe for homemade whipped butter could not be easier.
-All you need is a stick of butter and a little milk or water, along with a hand or stand mixer.
+All you need is a softened, room-temperature stick of butter and a bit of little milk or water, along with a hand or stand mixer.
 Within minutes, you will have delicious and creamy butter that spreads easily over any bread.
 Whipped butter is all about texture—the additional air and a bit of milk or water makes it soft and instantly accessible.
 You can even add flavor and customize the taste to a particular bread by adding fresh or dried herbs, for example.
 Butter, while just about perfect on its own, is a bit of a blank slate, one with which you can get creative.